The Ultimate Spain Bucket List (50 Top Experiences)

 Christmas in Spain is different from other European countries.
 If you’re up for a unique Christmas full of traditions and food, consider spending Christmas in Spain.

-Depending on where you stay, you’ll hear traditions from a specific region.
+You’ll hear traditions from a specific region depending on where you stay.
 However, the whole country celebrates Christmas from the 22nd of December to the 6th of January and shares many of the traditions and events.

 During this period, go to see beautiful nativity scenes, called belenes, (some of them are made of chocolate!), see the Christmas lights, indulge yourself in delicious Christmas food and sweets, and go to the Three Kings parade on the 5th of January.